min9nim/anony/README.md

 ## Anony is an anonymous social network
-that leads us to new freedom
+that will lead us to new freedom
 <br>

 #### 1. Post it Now